Open-Attestation/open-attestation-cli/README.md

 This command will generate a config file with sandbox DNS, document store and token registry.

-> Please note that a wallet.json file with sufficient **funds** in the specific network must be provided in order for this command to work.
+> Please note that a wallet.json file with sufficient **funds** in the specified network must be provided in order for this command to work.

 Command options to take note: